Integrated Social Protection

 The impact of joint programmes contributes to progress on multiple SDGs, producing catalytic results at scale within reduced timeframes.
 Given the interdependence of the SDGs, joint programmes facilitate change by working across sectors and silos through an integrated, multidimensional approach that addresses vulnerabilities across the whole life cycle and among priority target groups.

-- Building new and fully comprehensive social protection systems that mainstream human rights to address inequalities, vulnerabilities, and poverty all worsened by COVID-19.
+- Designing and institutionalizing comprehensive social protection systems that mainstream human rights to address inequalities, vulnerabilities, and systemic poverty;